SantoriniDave.com

 • The Main Route: Taking the ferry is the standard way to travel.
 It is a direct shot north through the Cyclades.

 • Arrival Port: You arrive at the New Port (Tourlos) in Mykonos, located 2km north of Mykonos Town.
-Do not expect to walk to your hotel from here; have a transfer waiting or plan to take the Sea Bus to the Old Port in Mykonos Town.
+Do not expect to walk to your hotel from here; have a transfer waiting or plan to take the Sea Bus or public bus (cheaper but often very crowded) to Mykonos Town.

 • Schedule: Service runs daily from late March to October.
 In peak summer (June–Sept), there are 5 to 8 departures per day.
 The most popular boats leave between 10:00 AM and 12:30 PM.